QPThree/101d1/201/05read.md

 ### Adding Images with IMG Tag

 Images are added with the < img > element.
 The < img > element is an empty element, meaning it has no closing tag.
 Attributes about the image sit inside the tag.
 The **src** and **alt** attibutes are a must, at a minimum.

 An example of an image tag is below.
 Notice how we are using the src and alt attributes.

 ![Image Tag](../images/imgtag.png)

 The **src** attribute tells the relative URL to the file location.
 The **alt** attribute gives a brief description of the image.
 Should the file not be displayed properly, the description would show in it's place.

-### 3 Ruls for Creating Images
+### 3 Rules for Creating Images

 1. Save as correct format (PNG, JPEG, GIF)